ShaulSolomon/academix-ydata-project-truncated/code/txt/code_read_me.md

 <h3>1_clean_NIH_dataset.ipynb</h3>

-Creates a new column `cleaned_name` that we use in subsequent code to merge Academix database and NIH database
+Creates a new column `cleaned_name` that we use in subsequent code to merge Academix database and NIH database, that is taken from `PI_NAMEs` and cleaned to be the same format as Academix names.